Scenes of Canada: $2 note

 The portrait on the obverse is of Elizabeth II.

-The reverse of the $2 banknote features a scene of six men of an Inuit family preparing their kayaks for a hunt, based on a 1950s photograph of Joseph Idlout and his relatives taken at Pond Inlet in Baffin Island by Douglas Wilkinson.
+The reverse of the $2 banknote features a scene of six men of an Inuit family preparing their kayaks for a hunt, based on a 1950s photograph of Joseph and Paul Idlout and their relatives taken at Pond Inlet in Baffin Island by Douglas Wilkinson.
 It was engraved by Yorke, and was originally intended to be used on the reverse of the $100 banknote.

 The $2 banknote was first circulated in August 1975 and was printed by BABN.